© Photographerlondon | Dreamstime

 It’s highly likely that you will come into contact with respiratory infections in the coming months, but if you have a strong immune system, you may not get ill, or if you do, you’ll fight it off quickly.
 Boosting the immune system is particularly important for people who are elderly or chronically ill.

-- A healthy diet.
 A diet rich in fresh vegetables and fruits reduces harmful free radicals and inflammation and boosts the immune system.
 Diets high in processed foods, sugar, and saturated fats do the opposite, meaning that when the flu and other infections are going around, you’re more likely to catch an infection and get ill.
 The occasional overindulgence is okay, but make sure you’re getting plenty of fruits and vegetables to counteract some of the “goodies.”
 One fascinating study showed that drinking freshly squeezed orange juice after a fast-food meal counteracted the harmful inflammatory changes.

-- Probiotics.
 Taking regular probiotic supplements may boost immunity to flu and other respiratory infections.
 A 2015 review by the Cochrane Collaboration reported, “Probiotics were found to be better than placebo in reducing the number of participants experiencing episodes of acute URTI (upper respiratory tract infection) by about 47 percent and the duration of an episode of acute URTI by about 1.89 days.
 Probiotics may slightly reduce antibiotic use and cold-related school absence.”

-- Exercise.
 Experts at the U.S. National Library of Medicine explain that exercise may boost immunity by:

 - Flushing out bacteria out of the lungs and airways.